cis-famu/design-project-mmw-n/milestone-1.md

 | Executive Sponsor: Diane Smith | <i>Signed in document</i> | 2/11/2024 |
 | Department Sponsor: Vanessa Coote | <i>Signed in document</i> | 2/11/2024 |
 | Project Manager: Keisha Moreau | <i>Signed in document</i> | 2/11/2024 |

+### 7. Notes
+Regular meetings and updates to ensure alignment and synergy across departments.
+Adjust strategies and tactics as necessary to ensure successful project delivery.
+Continuously iterate and refine the project based on user input to meet their needs and expectations effectively.

 ## SWOT Analysis